EBU3b (CSE) 4206

 My role: Site concept and design, contributor.

 Writing a strong recommendation letter takes thought and time.
-At least one month before the deadline, send me an email or set up a meeting with me to discuss the letter, and provide the following information:
+At least one month before the deadline, send me an email and provide the following information:

 I am always happy to work with motivated, responsible, enthusiastic, and knowledgeable tutors and TAs.
 If you are interested in one of the courses I am teaching, I encourage you to apply to work with me.